(Hilse) Cleve 1891 Category: Symmetrical biraphid

 BASIONYM: Pinnularia ovalis Hilse in Rabenhorst 1861

-Valves are elliptic to linear-elliptic with broadly rounded apices.
-The longitudinal canals are narrow, the width of one to three areolae, and follow along the margins of the axial and central areas.
-The axial area is occupied almost completely by a broad raphe sternum that encloses the raphe.
-The central area is large and orbicular, especially in larger specimens.
+Valves are elliptic to oval with broad, round apices.
+The longitudinal canals are narrow, the width of one to three areolae, and follow the margin of the axial and central areas.
+The axial area is occupied almost completely by a broad raphe.
+The central area is large and orbicular, 4.9-8.5 µm wide.
 Striae are uniseriate and radiate throughout.
-Areolae are large, blocky and number 15-20 in 10 µm.
+Areolae are large, blocky and number 16-20 in 10 µm.

 Basionym: Pinnularia ovalis